 Katarina Morgan

-Solicitor
+Associate Solicitor

 01582 390549

-About
+• About me

-Over the years I have gained experience of conducting litigation in the High Court, County Court, Bankruptcy Court and First-tier Property Tribunal, and I undertake my own advocacy where appropriate.
-I act for both claimants and defendants, be that body corporates or individuals.
+With over 10 years of experience, I have conducted litigation in the High Court, County Court, Bankruptcy Court and First-tier Property Tribunal, and I undertake my own advocacy where appropriate.

-My primary focus is to support my clients from beginning to end, whilst advocating and representing their interests against the other side.
+I know that litigation and dispute resolution is stressful and daunting.
+I support my clients from beginning to end, giving them clear and concise practical advice, whilst advocating and representing their interests.
 I am proud that my clients trust that I always strive to get the best possible outcome for them.

 Having worked as a paralegal and trained at a boutique litigation firm in the City, I qualified in Commercial Litigation and Dispute Resolution in 2014.
 Since then, I have worked in the Home Counties and joined Taylor Walton in 2020.